 For all their advantages, direct attacks also have some glaring drawbacks.
 The most obvious one is that your opponent can see where your hit will go and guess the path that it will take.
 So they know where to parry.

 That doesn’t help them if you get close enough — to the ‘point-of-no-escape’, or PONE — but that is not always easy or possible.
-The Paladin taught me a drill, originally from his Maestro, to practice getting into the PONE.
+The Paladin taught me a drill, originally from the Maestro, to practice getting into the PONE.
 But even he conceded that little gracile types like me might need to use beats or binds to get there, and something other than direct attacks if I couldn’t.

 A less obvious disadvantage of direct attacks involves its range.
 The range of your attack is how far you can reach with your sabre and arm extended, and the length of your launch — whether that is a step, lunge, or flunge.